urllib3/urllib3/docs/advanced-usage.rst

 Similarly, the :class:`~connectionpool.ConnectionPool` class keeps a pool of individual :class:`~connection.HTTPConnection` instances.
 These connections are used during an individual request and returned to the pool when the request is complete.
-By default only one connection will be saved for re-use.
+By default only one connection will be saved for reuse.
 If you are making many requests to the same host simultaneously it might improve performance to increase this number.